 Your information will only be as good as your market research sample.

-Be careful when selecting your market research sample group to question.
+Be careful when selecting your market research sample group.
 To get useful market research data, your sample group needs to be relevant to and representative of your target population.
-Notice that in my blind and drapes business market research example, I moved from asking customers in the store to questioning randomly selected members of my targeted population.
+In the blind and drapes research, you moved from asking customers in the store to questioning randomly selected members of your targeted population.
 That's because just asking people in the store isn't good enough.
-Some of them will say "Yes" just because they like me or don't want to offend me.
+Some of them will say, "Yes," just because they like you or don't want to offend you.
 Informal market research is always tainted to a degree by the relationships of the people involved.

 Design your survey or market research questionnaire carefully.